Codegx-Technology/wealthcreation/DEPLOY_NOW.md

 ## Quick Deployment Guide

-Your app is ready to deploy to Vercel **without Stripe keys** initially.
+Your app is ready to deploy to Netlify **without Stripe keys** initially.
 The server will run fine and show appropriate messages when payment features are accessed.

 ### ✅ What Works Without Stripe:
 - ✅ Registration form